2010–11 Stony Brook Seawolves men's basketball team

-The 2010–11 Stony Brook Seawolves men's basketball team represents Stony Brook University in the America East Conference.
-They are coached by Steve Pikiell, who is currently on his sixth year as a coach for Stony Brook.
+The 2010–11 Stony Brook Seawolves men's basketball team represented Stony Brook University in the America East Conference.
+They were coached by Steve Pikiell, who was currently on his sixth year as a coach for Stony Brook.
 Stony Brook entered the year as the defending America East regular season champions after a year of school records and successes in the basketball program.
-Stony Brook currently competes at home in the Pritchard Gymnasium (Stony Brook Arena under renovations).
+Stony Brook currently competed at home in the Pritchard Gymnasium (Stony Brook Arena under renovations).
 The Seawolves were 2nd place (57pts) in the America East preseason poll behind a close first-place BU (62pts).
 The Seawolves received their largest broadcasting package in school history for the 2010–11 season including four games with the ESPN family of networks, and a series of games with MSG+.